Professional, teaching and research staff appointments

-- Your Recruitment Administrator will process the offer details and will obtain the relevant approvals.
+- The Recruitment Hub will process the offer details and obtain the relevant approvals via Talentlink.

-- Once the offer is approved and where pre-employment checks have not yet been completed, HR will extend a conditional offer subject to the above checks, and including terms and conditions, to ensure that the candidate knows that they have been successful in securing employment.
-In some cases HR may issue a conditional contract of employment.
+- Once the offer is approved and where pre-employment checks have not yet been completed, the Recruitment Hub will extend a conditional offer subject to the required pre-employment checks, and including terms and conditions, to ensure that the candidate knows that they have been successful in securing employment.
+In some cases, HR may issue a conditional contract of employment.